JML-Sites/service/contact.md

 **Why should I hire you?**
 > I have a lot of experience in many things and I am willing to learn new things!
 I have previous experience in...
   > - **Animal Care and Handling** At the [Lowe Volk Nature Center](https://www.crawfordparkdistrict.org/junior-naturalist.html) in Ohio I was trained to handle reptiles, amphibians, opossums, and insects as a Junior Naturalist for public presentation, so you could say I know a thing or two about taking care of animals.
-  > - **Plumbing** I have plumbed two entire existing houses with in PEX-B pipe and have had no leaks so far!
+  > - **Plumbing** I have plumbed two entire existing houses with PEX-B pipe and have had no leaks so far!
   > - **Construction** I have helped several people with many projects from lean-tos to building a brand new two-story shed and a greenhouse.
   > - **Lawn Care** I have operated multiple lawn mowers for many years and have much experience with several kinds of weedtrimmers, from electric string trimmers to powerful bladed weedwackers.
   > - **Click [this](https://jml-sites.github.io/service/photos) to see previous jobs that I worked on.**